15 of the Best Vacation Spots for Summer Travel in the U.S.

 Best outdoor activities: North Myrtle Beach, South Carolina

 The year-round pleasant weather makes North Myrtle Beach one of the best vacation spots for lovers of all things outdoors.
 Ride horses along the beach, take a riverboat cruise, or go on a fishing excursion and bring back the largest catches available—all for those times when you’re not soaking in the sun on your beach towel.
 In the evening, practice the local dance, the Shag, which originated here.
-Don’t miss these tips to have your healthiest summer ever when you’re on vacation.

 The median weekly rate for a two-bedroom rental in July in North Myrtle Beach is $1,380.

 While most visitors to Davenport are staying there because of its close proximity to Disney World and the affordable vacation rentals, there are many activities that make Davenport a destination in its own right.
 Davenport has two large golf courses and a nature preserve in Lake Kissimmee State Park, where visitors can ride horses or rent boats.